 - Is Neverland a heaven?

-- Whats the real story behind Peter Pan?
+- What’s the true story behind Peter Pan?

 - How did Peter Pan die?